RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 ---

 ## Closing Thoughts

-BitfiTech represents an exploration of what genuine decentralization requires in a trading system.
-It demonstrates that eliminating central servers is possible, though it introduces new challenges around consistency, ordering, and fault tolerance.

 The project taught me that distributed systems require thinking differently about familiar problems.
 Without a central database, you need gossip protocols.
 Without a central clock, you need vector clocks.
 Without a central authority, you need cryptographic verification.
 Each removed point of centralization necessitates new mechanisms to replace the coordination that centralization provided.